pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   changed to text/plain.
 Keyword highlighting and code folding will be disabled.
   This will improve editor performance with large files.

+* When the *Highlight selection matches?* switch is set to *True*, the editor will highlight matched selected text.

 .. image:: images/preferences_sql_explain.png
     :alt: Preferences dialog sqleditor explain options
     :align: center